ccattuto/riscv-python/README.md

 # 🐍 RISC-V Emulator in Python (RV32I, minimal machine mode)

-This is a simple and readable **RISC-V RV32I emulator** written in Python, targeting user-space applications running in minimal machine mode, compiled with **Newlib** or **Newlib-nano**.
+This is a simple and readable **RISC-V RV32I emulator** written in Python, targeting user-space applications running in minimal machine mode.
+It supports programs compiled with **Newlib** or **Newlib-nano**.
 It is designed for educational use, experimentation, and portability — not for high performance or full system emulation.

 ## ✅ Features